 For example:

-As you can see, the value of the char variable will be placed in a single bracket, if you put it in quotation marks like declaring a variable for a String, then the compile error will occur.
+As you can see, the value of the char variable will be placed in a single quotation mark, if you put it in double quotation marks like declaring a variable for a String, then a compile error will occur.

-In the example above, we declare variable a with the value of A, corresponding to the letter A, which is 65 in the ASCII (American Standard Code for Information Interchange) and thus another way to declare the variable. char in Java that we can use that is:
+In the example above, we declared the variable ‘a’ with the value ‘A’.
+This character ‘A’ has a Unicode code point of U+0041, meaning its value is 65, similar to the ASCII (American Standard Code for Information Interchange) code.
+Therefore, another way to declare a char variable in Java is as follows:

 When running the above code: